-In restaurants, it is less messy and more appropriate to share family style.
+In restaurants, many consider it appropriate to share family style.
 The dish comes to the table, is passed around to the right, and everyone dips a portion onto the plate in front her.
 If there are only two or three people at the table, the dish may be placed in the center where each person can reach to serve himself.

 When individual orders are placed, but there are two people who want to share a dish, this is a less obvious issue as long as they are part of a larger group.
 But if there are only three of you at the table, consider ordering food that can be shared by all three.

-When you are out with a group of friends, checks are often paid individually or by couple.
-If you know your dining mates well, you can pose the question, "Are we getting separate checks?"
+When you are out with a group of friends, the bill is often paid individually or per couple.

 Just in case someone at the table is feeling generous, this provides an opportunity to let everyone know the meal is covered.
 Otherwise, it provides the opportunity to let the wait staff know ahead of time that separate checks are necessary, which is greatly appreciated.